masonfmatthews/rails_assignments/assignments/employee_reviews_with_db/README.md

 ## Normal Mode

-Simply put, modify your existing Employee Reviews code to store all instance variables in Employee and Department objects to the database.
-In addition, modify your test suite so that all existing tests pass given the new persistent data store.
+Simply put, modify this existing Employee Reviews code to store all instance variables in Employee and Department objects to the database.
+In addition, modify the test suite so that all existing tests pass given the new persistent data store.

-There's one exception: if you built your prior application with the ability to store MANY reviews for one employee, drop that functionality.
-All you need for this assignment is ONE review per employee (which means that you can store it in a single field in the `employees` table).

 One tricky part will be the array of employees stored in each department.
 Rather than trying to make an "Array" type data field (which only works in a few database management systems anyway), add a foreign key to the employees table which points to a department in the departments table.